omise/omise-ios/README.md

 Omise iOS SDK comes with full Objective-C support.
 The SDK is designed with the Swift language as a first-class citizen and adopts Swift-only features in the SDK, but it also provides an Objective-C counterpart for those features.
 If you found an API that is not available in Objective-C, please don't hestitate [to open an issue](https://github.com/omise/omise-ios/issues/new).

-## Migration Note

-The Omise iOS SDK provides compatibilty classes to help developers migrate their current code base based on Omise iOS SDK version 2 to the current version 3.
-The intention is that developer shouldn't have to put much effort into upgrading their code base.
-The compiler should warn you to rename/change your code to the new API and provide "Fix-it" dialogs for that.
-However, there are a few exceptions where the SDK and compiler cannot give developer automated "Fix-it" dialogs due to limitations in Swift or compiler itself especially in the Objective-C codebase.
-We worked with the Swift Open Source Project to fix issues related to Objective-C headers.
-The fix should be in the Swift 5 compiler.

-Omise SDK version 3.1.0 was migrated to adopt Swift 5.0 which introduces the official Result enum value type in Swift standard library.
-Omise SDK has adopted the type and replace the existed RequestResult with it and Omise SDK provides the typealias cause which should help on the compatiblity.
-However due to the Swift syntax limitation, Omise SDK couldn't provide the bridge for `fail` to `Swift.Result.failure` case in pattern matching statements.
-The developer need to migrate this by themselves.
-We are sorry that this happened but we think this change will pay itself back in the future since the Swift.Result type would be a standard type for representing the Result of an operation.

-If you have any questions or problems during your migration, please feel free to post a question in our [forum](https://forum.omise.co) or [email our support team](mailto:support@omise.co).

-### Note on Version 2.7.0

-We encourage merchants to adopt the 3.0.0 version since it introduced many new features including Source API and a built-in Payment Creator form.

-To help merchants to adopt the 3.0.0 version, we decided to add version 2.7.0 which is the same one as 3.0.0 and remove the old versions from the releases.
-The Omise iOS SDK version 3.0.0 comes with the great compatibility with the version 2 this means that merchants should have little work to migrate to the new version.
-We believe this would help merchants in the long term.

-We also highly recommend merchants to fully adopt Omise iOS SDK version 3 to receive the new update in the future.

 ## Contributing